 - Was the driver legally driving where they were allowed to drive?

-- Was the driver going a safe speed for the circumstances?
+- Was the driver going at a safe speed for the circumstances?

 - Was the driver paying attention to the roadway?

-If the driver was doing all of these things, the driver will have very little if any fault for causing the accident.
-If on the other hand, the driver was not doing one or more of these things, the driver will have at least some fault for hitting the pedestrian.
-If the pedestrian was doing nothing wrong then the car driver will have all the fault for the accident.
+If the driver was doing all of these things, the driver will have very little, if any, fault.
+If the driver was not doing one or more of these things, the driver will have at least some fault.
+If the pedestrian was doing nothing wrong, then the car driver will have all the fault for the accident.

-Next you have to look at what the pedestrian was doing.
-The questions your car accident attorney in Tampa, FL, will ask to prove fault are:
+Next, you have to look at what the pedestrian was doing.
+The questions your proactive injury attorney will ask to prove fault are:

-If the pedestrian had the right of way and they were doing what they legally were allowed to be doing, they will very rarely if ever have any fault for getting hit by a car.
-If, on the other hand, the pedestrian did not have the right of way, or was not doing what they were supposed to be doing, the pedestrian will usually have some if not all of the fault for the accident.
+If the pedestrian had the right of way and their actions didnโt break any laws, they will very rarely, if ever, have any fault for getting hit by a car.
+If they did, the pedestrian will usually have some if not all of the fault for the accident.

 - Speeding through a neighborhood